StevenLeeWW/Faster-than-light/index.md

 <img src="Kim_EtAl_Quantum_Eraser3.png" alt="Schematic diagram of the FTL-communication setup">
 </center>

 Figure 3: Schematic diagram of the one of the setup that might make FTL-communication possible.
 The signal photons will reach Alice earlier than the idler photons reach Bob.
-Alice choose to **delete** the which-region-information carried by the signal photon before the idler photon reaches Bob's detector `D0`.
+In this configuation, Alice chooses to **delete** the which-region-information carried by the signal photon before the idler photon reaches Bob's detector `D0`.

 From Figure 3, we can see that the two possible paths of the signal photon is combined into a single path using a few mirrors.
 The signal photon is detected by detector `D5` before Bob's idler photon can reach detector `D0`.
 The detector `D5` can be an atom inside a cavity.
 When the signal photon is absorbed by the atom, the atom transitions from a lower energy state to a higher energy state, and later reemits the energy as radiation in random direction, effectively delete the which-region-information that one can obtain from the signal photon.